MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-create-report.md

 Now add a few measures to the dataset:

-* Add a new measure that measures the churn rate.
+1. Add a new measure for the churn rate.

     1. Select **New measure** in the top ribbon.
 This action adds a new item named **Measure** to the **customer_churn_test_predictions** dataset, and opens a formula bar above the table.